 The pharmacy is based in Brae on Shetland Mainland, but in emergency drugs may be obtained from the practice in Yell or from the nurse in Fetlar.
-Regular prescriptions are delivered to the island.
+Regular prescriptions are delivered to the island and are available for collection from the shop.